Anti–computer forensics: Steganography

 Steganography is a technique where information or files are hidden within another file in an attempt to hide data by leaving it in plain sight.
 "Steganography produces dark data that is typically buried within light data (e.g., a non-perceptible digital watermark buried within a digital photograph)."
 While some experts have argued that the use of steganography techniques is not very widespread and therefore the subject shouldn't be given a lot of thought, most experts agree that steganography has the capability of disrupting the forensic process when used correctly.

-According to Jeffrey Carr, a 2007 edition of Technical Mujahid (a bi-monthly terrorist publication) outlined the importance of using a steganography program called Secrets of the Mujahideen.
+According to Jeffrey Carr, a 2007 edition of Technical Mujahid (a jihadist online security publication) outlined the importance of using a steganography program called Secrets of the Mujahideen.
 According to Carr, the program was touted as giving the user the capability to avoid detection by current steganalysis programs.
 It did this through the use of steganography in conjunction with file compression.